+Figure 3.5: Discovering cmdlets that are in PowerShell 7.1 but not 5.1

 Insert image B42024_03_05.png

 In step 12, you create a script block that you can use to discover the core PowerShell modules and their file storage locations.
 This step creates no output.
-In step 13, you run this script block inside the Windows POWERSHELL remoting session you created earlier, which looks like this:
+In step 13, you run this script block inside the Windows PowerShell remoting session you created earlier, which looks like this: